eonm-abes/ncda/README.md

 ### Python

-> This section explains how to compile the ncda library into a Python native module and how to use this module inside your Python app.
+> This section explains how to compile the ncda library into a Python native module and how to use it inside your Python app.

 1- Build the library with cargo :